suhreeth23/suhreeth23/README.md

 - 💞️ I’m looking to collaborate on FRC and open source
 - 📫 How to reach me suhreeth@gmail.com
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I've been in Fll for 3 years and I am currently an FLL mentor.
+- ⚡ Fun fact: I've been in FLL for 3 years and I am currently an FLL mentor.

 <!---
 suhreeth23/suhreeth23 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.